flame-engine/flame/doc/flame/game.md

 ```{include} diagrams/low_level_game_api.md
 ```

-The `Game` class is a low-level API that can be used when you want to implement the functionality of how the game engine should be structured. `Game` does not implement any `update` or `render` function for example.
+The abstract `Game` class is a low-level API that can be used when you want to implement the functionality of how the game engine should be structured. `Game` does not implement any `update` or `render` function for example.

 The class also has the lifecycle methods `onLoad`, `onMount` and `onRemove` in it, which are